 Q: When do parents who live outside the CPS district apply for Open Enrollment?

-A: Open Enrollment applications are accepted April 1-30 via a separate online system.
+A: Open Enrollment applications are accepted May1-31 via a separate online system.

 Q: Do parents need a home computer to enter online applications?

 A: Online applications can be submitted from any computer or tablet with Internet access, or the CPS smartphone App.
-Computers are available for parents to use at the CPS Customer Help Center — Education Center, 2651 Burnet Avenue, 45219 (Corryville) — the Public Library and at any CPS school.
-At the Customer Help Center, CPS staff will help parents enter online applications.
+Computers are available for parents to use at the CPS Customer Care Center — Education Center, 2651 Burnet Avenue, 45219 (Corryville) — the Public Library and at any CPS school.
+At the Customer Care Center, CPS staff will help parents enter online applications.